roboguy13/valigen/README.md

     filter (Or (< 3) (And (> 4) (< 9))) (choose (1, 10))  ===>  union (choose (1, 2)) (choose (5, 8))

-This is sort of like the "usual" topology on the real numbers: an open set is a union of basic opens (intervals).
+The general situation here is sort of like the "usual" topology on the real numbers: an open set is a union of basic opens (intervals).

 Are topological ideas useful here?